86James Love

 The 1872 tax digest copied below is the last record I've found of 86James made while he was still alive.
 It shows that he had four children age 6-18,10 presumably the same four who were later named in his estate division record (see below).

-86James died intestate, yet he left numerous estate records, all from Johnson County:
+86James died in Johnson County on 23 December 1877.11 Although he died intestate, his passing produced numerous estate records, all from Johnson County:

 Bills of Sale, Book A (1849-1896), pages 154-156 — This lists 86James' property sold at auction on 17 January 1878, mostly a lot of livestock, corn, and farming tools.